pellegrino/jackpot/README.md

   * Supports one time payments
   * Supports recurring payments

-## For the last iteration
+## Added in third iteration of RMU

 * Refine jackpot's configuration
-* Provide examples of a rack app bundled with Jackpot
+* Initializer to configure Jackpot payment gateway and its client accordingly
+* Using Jackpot adapters for payment

 ## Later development (Post RMU)

 * Provide more examples of gateway adapters
-* Fully support gateways
+* Improve Gateway's API
   * Cancel subscriptions
   * Credit card storage and such
   * Support non credit card payments such as "Bank Slip"